lornearnold/SimCenterBootcamp2024/docs/_sources/source/setupInstructions.rst.txt

 Test the Install of Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In powerwhell cd to the SimCenterBootcamp2024 folder and type the following.
+In PowerShell, `cd` to the `SimCenterBootcamp2024` folder and type the following.

 .. code-block:: python